bmartino1/unraid-lxc-unifi/README.md

 ## Step 1: Install Container archive

+Per ICH777:
 1. ~~Go to the CA App and search for PiHole~~ <- not implemented currently
-2. ~~Select the LXC template and install it~~ <- not implemented currently
+2. ~~Select the LXC template and install it~~ <- not implemented currently Maybe in the future???

+**#Instructions!   **
 Currently only available by manually downloading and installing the template
-1. Open a Unraid terminal and execute `wget -O /tmp/lxc_container_template.xml https://raw.githubusercontent.com/ich777/unraid_lxc_unifi/main/lxc_container_template.xml`
+1. Open a Unraid terminal and execute `wget -O /tmp/lxc_container_template.xml WIP: http://Repository here latter.... lxc_container_template.xml`
 2. Navigate to `http://<YourunRAIDIP>/LXCAddTemplate`
 3. Make your changes if necessary
 4. Click Apply